About

 September 21st, 2007

-This blog has changed my life.
-Who could have imagined that putting my ideas about organics and green living out on the web would lead to new friendships, all kinds of opportunities, and a career change?
-And then there’s the pure unadulterated joy and fulfillment I get from blogging and tweeting!
+Thanks for stopping by OrganicMania!™ This blog, started in secret in 2007, has changed my life.
+Who could have imagined that putting my ideas about organics and green living out on the web would lead to so many amazing things?
+New friendships, the launch of The Green Moms Carnival aka @GreenMoms, all kinds of media opportunities, and the re-launch of my marketing firm, this time with a sustainable focus: 4GreenPs.

-The thing that amazes me most about all of this attention is that I think anyone can do this.
 The press is hungry for stories about real people with real passions.
 If there is something you’re passionate about, start blogging, start doing, and go for it!
-But don’t just blog, do.
-Blogging about life can get in the way of real life, which is why you’ll find that sometimes there are gaps in this blog.
-Like all parents of young children, I’m insanely busy.
-I have my own business, which consumes most of my time, along with my family, of course!
-Increasingly, I am trying to spend more time on online green activism and community volunteer work, even prioritizing it over this blog, which frankly, wasn’t always the case.
+But don’t just blog, DO.
+Too much blogging about life can get in the way of real life, which is why you’ll find that at times here are gaps in this blog.
+(My twitter stream is much more active!)

 Thanks for your time here at OrganicMania!
 I hope you find something worth your time.
 Please leave a comment and share!